TPGCIG/PatternAnalysis-2025/recognition/Project13-TristanGreen/README.md

 During training, FLAN-T5 is exposed to a massive number of tasks that are all formatted as natural language instructions (e.g. "Answer the following question: ...").
 This training paradigm significantly improves the model's ability to:

 1. **Follow instructions** since it is built on user prompts instead of general text data.
-2, **Generalise** since the training prompts may map a new, prompted task out for the model to answer which can help it understand how to answer newer tasks it previously couldnt.
+2. **Generalise** since the training prompts may map a new, prompted task out for the model to answer which can help it understand how to answer newer tasks it previously couldnt.
+3. **Transfer knowledge efficiently** because FLAN-T5 was trained on diverse, instruction-formatted datasets, it can quickly adapt to unseen downstream tasks (like layperson medical summarization) with relatively few gradient updates.
+4. **Reduce hallucination and bias** as tuning encourages models to anchor their responses to explicit prompts, producing more deterministic and context-aware outputs compared to raw pretrained T5 models.

+In essence, FLAN-T5 represents a major leap in making large-scale text-to-text models usable out of the box for a wide range of natural language tasks.
+Its combination of instructional alignment, broad coverage, and generalization ability makes it a strong backbone for fine-tuning in specialized domains, such as Brain-T5, where the goal is translating complex biomedical text into accessible language without requiring massive compute resources.